Getting Started with Email Deliverability

 Example: If your sender address is firstname.lastname@example.org, then the URLs you use can be from domains such as, example.domain.com, exampledomain.com, example.com, etc, but not from non-business domains such as hello.com, something.com, etc.

 - The URLs you use in your content should not have multiple redirections.
 One or two redirections are acceptable but not any more than that.

 - Using shortened URLs from public services is not advisable.
 They're vulnerable to many attacks and may get blacklisted easily.

 Verify whether your URLs are being blacklisted before sending emails.
 If they are blacklisted then you have to "de-list" them.
 Check reputation of URLs to be used with leading anti-spam or blacklist service providers such as Spamhaus, Sorbs, Spamcop and others.

-Your subscribers may have their email addresses in various inbox providers like Gmail, Yahoo!, Outlook, etc. To improve your deliverability, you should familiarize yourself with a few best practices on sending emails to various inbox providers.
+Your contacts may have their email addresses in various inbox providers like Gmail, Yahoo!, Outlook, etc. To improve your deliverability, you should familiarize yourself with a few best practices on sending emails to various inbox providers.

 Gmail, Yahoo!, Outlook, and other inbox providers analyze your domain reputation and the history of spam markings in your emails before they get delivered.
 And then on checking your email content, spam filters at system level (by ESPs and ISPs) classify your emails.